Joehuu/Toaru-Wallpaper/README.md

-#  Bocchi the Rock Wallpaper
+#  source-name Wallpaper
-This is a web-based wallpaper inspired from the anime Bocchi the rock.
+This is a web-based wallpaper inspired from source-name.
 This website features a music player and a playlist that allows users to browse the playlist and create their own custom playlist.

 ##  Thumbnail